The official blog of the Lung Institute.

 Tampa, FL (May 21, 2015) – Pneumoconiosis is a debilitating lung disease caused by breathing in the particles of mineral dust.
 It is an occupational lung disease common among miners, welders, tunnel builders and other manufacturing positions.
 Oftentimes, symptoms don’t present themselves immediately, so by the time someone shows symptoms, the damage has already been done.
 Symptoms of pneumoconiosis include: increased mucus, chronic cough, shortness of breath, pulmonary hypertension, chest tightness/pain, heart problems and cyanosis.
 Unfortunately, there isn’t a cure for this condition, and traditional treatment options have been limited to things like oxygen therapy.

 Many workers have been frustrated with current and past employers due to the lack of compensation for these costly medical conditions, which often yield little results.
-Now, stem cell therapy offers another option for these workers to finally breathe easier.
+Now, cellular therapy offers another option for these workers to finally breathe easier.
 The Lung Institute is pleased to announce that they are now able to offer treatments for those suffering from pneumoconiosis.

 There are three types of pneumoconiosis: black lung, silicosis and siderosis.
 All three conditions involve inhaling particles into the lungs, which settle and cause severe irritation.
 This irritation slowly causes scarring to the lung tissue, which causes it to harden and ultimately makes it harder for a person to breathe.
 As a result, sufferers are at risk for heart failure, pulmonary tuberculosis, respiratory failure and death.

-Lung Institute patient Arnold M. explains the results that he has experienced after receiving stem cell therapy treatments: “I can walk about 200-300 feet.
+Lung Institute patient Arnold M. explains the results that he has experienced after receiving cellular therapy treatments: “I can walk about 200-300 feet.
 Prior to this I could only walk 20 feet.
 The other day, I had two appointments.
 One was for my lung doctor, a pulmonologist, and the other one was with the eye doctor.
 The pulmonologist said, ‘You seem to be doing real well; what have you been doing lately?’
 I said that I’ve just been taking care of myself, and he goes ‘My god, you’ve been doing a good job.’
-He couldn’t believe I was that good; I told him about stem cells, and he stood there with his mouth hanging open.
+He couldn’t believe I was that good; I told him about cells, and he stood there with his mouth hanging open.
 I guess he didn’t run across anybody that has done it.
 He was kind of amazed.”

 About the Lung Institute